Yohh/obsidian-simple-sketch/README.md

 -   **Enhanced Drawing Tools**: Adding more shapes and tools for better sketching capabilities.
 -   **Undo/Redo Functionality**: Implementing undo and redo actions to improve user experience.
--   **Export Options**: Allowing users to export their sketches as images or PDFs.
+-   **bugfix**: Fixing issues related to drawing precision and performance.

 This plugin is a contribution to the Obsidian community, and I work on it in my free time.
 As a result, I may be slow to react if anything is asked.
 Thank you for your understanding and patience.